 Stipend and Salary

 Urban Teachers residents receive a stipend or salary of at least $20,000 during the first year.
 In the subsequent program years, participants are employed as full-time teachers and receive salary and benefits from our school partners.
 Resident stipends and teacher salaries depend on the participant’s region and assigned district/charter management organization.
 Urban Teachers works with many school districts and charter management organizations that have some of the highest teacher pay in the nation, including pay for performance.
 This means that an effective teacher would more quickly move up the salary ladder.
-Salaries typically start around $50,000 or more in Baltimore, DC, and Dallas.
+Salaries typically start around $50,000 or more in Baltimore, DC, Dallas and Philadelphia.
 Participants can make a great living as a teacher!

 Housing and Costs of Living

-Urban Teachers covers the cost of the Johns Hopkins University School of Education healthcare for the first year, as well as the books and materials for the two years that participants are enrolled in the master’s degree program.
+Urban Teachers covers the cost of the graduate university's healthcare for the first year, as well as the books and materials for the two years that participants are enrolled in the master’s degree program.
 Urban Teachers also covers the cost for room and board during the first summer of the program (“Summer A”).
 After the first summer, housing is the responsibility of the participant.
 Teachers can take advantage of retail discounts and housing programs in their cities to support them with costs of living.

 Tuition and Financial Aid

-Enrollment with Urban Teachers and our higher education partner, the Johns Hopkins School of Education, has an expected cost of $45,000 in tuition that is paid in four equal installments over two years.
+Enrollment with Urban Teachers and our higher education partner has a tuition cost of $45,000 that is paid in four equal installments over two years.
 The master's degree and four years of training, coaching, and support are included in this fee.
-Participants can apply for financial aid through the Johns Hopkins School of Education.
+Participants can apply for financial aid through Urban Teachers' graduate school partner,

 Additional Financial Opportunities